-Mr. Saylor advises Board Staff as to interpretations and implementations of the agency's laws and regulations, provides guidance to, and reviews prosecution referrals from the agency's Enforcement unit; issues citations when appropriate, and prosecutes cases before the Board.
-He also represents Board Staff at price hearings held before the Board by preparing staff testimony, reviewing and distributing exhibits to interested parties, conducting direct and cross-examination, and by preparing posthearing briefs.
-Mr. Saylor also reviews license applications for compatibility with legal requirements, including bonding requirements, and assists the Chief Counsel in providing advisory and administrative legal services necessary to the agency's operation, including drafting new or amended regulations.
+Andy advises Board Staff about interpretations and implementations of the agency's laws and regulations, reviews prosecution referrals from the agency's enforcement personnel; issues citations when appropriate, and prosecutes cases before the Board.
+He also represents Board Staff at price hearings held before the Board by reviewing and distributing Board Staff testimony and exhibits to interested parties, conducting direct and cross examination, and by preparing post-hearing briefs.
+Andy also reviews license applications for compatibility with legal requirements, including bonding requirements, and assists the Chief Counsel in providing advisory and administrative legal services necessary to the agency's operation, including drafting new or amended regulations.